 Also, you are not making actual pudding.
 You are just stirring the dry pudding mix in with the crushed pineapple and juice.

-My grandma and my mom always use pecans in their Watergate salad so that’s what I do, too.
+My grandma and my mom always use pecans in this retro green salad with marshmallows so that’s what I do, too.

 However, you could use chopped walnuts if you prefer.
 Or maybe even try shelled pistachios to play up the pistachio theme.